ay-lab/dcHiC/README.md

 dcHiC is a tool for differential compartment analysis of Hi-C datasets.
 This latest version marks a substantial update from our first release (under the branch "dcHiC-v1"), and remains the only tool to perform Hi-C compartment analyses between multiple datasets.
 It features many capabilities, including:

 - Optimized PCA calculations (faster + capable of analysis up to 5kb resolution)
-- Comprehensive identification of significant compartment changes between any number of cell lines (with replicates)
+- Comprehensive identification of significant compartment changes between any number of cell lines (with replicates), including with pseudo-bulk single cell data
 - Beautiful standalone HTML files for visualization of results
 - Identification of differential loops anchored in significant differential compartments (using [Fit-Hi-C](https://github.com/ay-lab/fithic))
 - Gene Ontology annotation of differential compartments

 While we hope that all users try the latest version of dcHiC, all code and documentation for the first version remains and we will continue offering support for it into the future.

 ### Paper

 If you want to cite our tool, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v2).
-Please note that this paper describes the first iteration of dcHiC, from which there have been fairly significant methodology changes.

 See web-hosted visualization examples of case scenarios in the new version [here](https://ay-lab.github.io/dcHiC).
+To see how to run dcHiC, read our docs and try our demo (below)!
+Information about data pre-processing and running single-cell data is available in the [wiki](https://github.com/ay-lab/dcHiC/wiki).

 ### Demo